The often-missed Swords Castle is one of the most overlooked castles in Dublin.

 The history of Swords Castle

-In the 1930s, the site was put under the guardianship of the Office of Public Works and later purchased by Dublin City Council in 1985, later Fingal County Council.
+It was placed under the care of the Office of Public Works in the 1930s, purchased by Dublin City Council in 1985, and later transferred to Fingal County Council, which manages it today.

 Things to see at Swords Castle